Break through educational, emotional, social, and behavioral barriers by interacting with horses.

 About Us

-Our team works with children and families to be transformed through the power of horses.
-Our primary focus is on children and youth – 18 years and under.
-With over 30 years of horse and educational experience, we work to create a program tailored to maximize personal growth.
+Our team works with children, youth, families and various groups (sports teams to businesses) to be transformed through the power of horses.
+We work to create a program tailored to maximize personal growth.

 Meet the Crew